Ever used a vitamin C serum and noticed your skin looking darker, orange or more tanned?

 - COSRX AHA 7 Whitehead Power Liquid

-[Read more about how to layer acids and vitamin C in a skincare routine]
+[Read more about how to layer acids and vitamin C]

 The bottom line?
 You don't have to give up vitamin C if you want to avoid staining your skin.
 And you can absolutely still use it when you're getting sun exposure.
 You just need to be careful about oxidation!